 Basic Units are Classified as one of two ranks: Regular or Veteran.
-The Unit's Regular-level stats are on one side of the card, while the Veteran-level stats are on the other side.
+The Unit's Regular-level stats are on one card, while the Veteran-level stats are on another.
+Each has a generic and named version back and front.
 You can identify a Veteran Unit by the double bar icon in the Hit-Point window.

 Veteran Units receive a bonus to their most proficient Skill and, for this reason, have a higher Unit cost.
-You can choose to use the Regular or Veteran version of a Unit, but the Veteran version will normally cost more Squad Points(if you promote a Regular Unit to Veteran you will pay the Unit's Regular cost).
+You can choose to use the Regular or Veteran version of a Unit, but the Veteran version will normally cost more Squad Points (if you promote a Regular Unit to Veteran you will pay the Unit's Regular cost).